catseye/SixtyPical/README.markdown

 ----

 *   Initial values for reserved tables
-*   give length for tables, must be there for reserved, if no init val
 *   Character tables ("strings" to everybody else)
 *   Addressing modes — indexed mode on more instructions
 *   `jsr (vector)`